-As good stewards of the environment, our parish has made the following eco-friendly choices that will benefit the current and future generations.
+As good stewards of the environment, our parish has made the following Eco-friendly choices that will benefit the current and future generations.
 These products are biodegradable which breakdown quickly in the landfill as opposed to Styrofoam and plastic.

 - We use paper napkins and cups made with recycled content.